-New Ireland Province lays at the far eastern end of the Bismarck Archipelago and is world-famous for its unique Malagan carvings and traditional culture.
+New Ireland Province lays at the far eastern end of the Bismarck Archipelago and is known for its unique Malagan carvings and traditional culture.

-Divers know the area for its variety, WWII wrecks, the big currents that sweep through its northern islands, stunning coral walls and excellent muck diving.
+Divers know the area for its variety with WWII wrecks, the big currents that sweep through its northern islands, stunning coral walls and excellent muck diving.

-While surfers travel to New Ireland between late October and April to enjoy the swells coming in from the north-west and north-east and the 4-6ft swell they produce.
+While surfers travel to New Ireland between late October and April to enjoy the 4-6ft swells coming in from the north-west and north-east.

 The province consists of the large main island of New Ireland and numerous other smaller islands, the largest of which is New Hanover.